“Building readers and leaders.”

 Benefiting children being served by other nonprofit organizations and programs: Giving kids in need books to read wherever they may be in the community!

 Building Book Nooks for Kids: Books and bookshelves are donated to other nonprofit organizations that offer shared reading environments for the children they serve.
 Students continue to reap the same benefits through preschool, after school, and summer programs.

 BONUS: Children have increased access to books in and out of school.

 K is for Kids’ teen spokespersons videotape PSAs (Public Service Announcements) to spread awareness of the need for more books for children to read and to promote their upcoming events.
-Each year, our teen leaders who serve on the Teen Advisory Team’s Advisory Council propose, plan, and execute the literacy events and activities held during our “Bring a Book, Bring a Friend(r) for Children’s Literacy Month” each February.
+Each year, student leaders propose, plan, and execute the literacy events and activities held during our “Bring a Book, Bring a Friend(r) for Children’s Literacy Month” each February.

-Please join our circle of support today by bcoming a volunteer, donating a book for a child in need, or making a monetary contribution today!
+Please join our circle of support today by volunteering, donating a book for a child in need, or making a monetary contribution to our Foundation

 To learn more, email firstname.lastname@example.org or call 239.596.KIDS (5437).

 Click here to see the kids we help: